RasaHQ/rasa/docs/api/custom-nlu-components.rst

     <https://github.com/RasaHQ/rasa/blob/master/rasa/nlu/tokenizers/tokenizer.py#L64/>`_.

 .. note::
-    If you create a custom tokenizer you should have the following entry in your default dict.
+    If you create a custom featurizer you should have the following entry in your default dict.

     .. code-block:: none